Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

-* Set tracer points to be a constant fraction of the minimum particle size
 * Get new arch to perform VRM
-* Get new arch to create a rake or a blob of inert particles, compute their motion, and draw them
 * Get the Panels into the new arch - includes creation, BEM, vel-finding, drawing
 * Replace core architecture (using std::variant and Collection)
 * Move some initialization back into ElementBase - like positions and such, keep radius in Points, then ElementBase can draw points?